uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_vm_overview.md

 Clustered machines are sensitive to changes in time.
 By default, VirtualBox tries to keep the guest's time in synchronization with the host by making small adjustments which can cause timing errors in CockroachDB.

-It's more important that the time be consistent more than accurate, so because this cluster is on one virtual machine, time synchronization between guest and host has been disabled.
+It's more important that the time be consistent rather than accurate, so because this cluster is on one virtual machine, time synchronization between guest and host has been disabled.

 {{site.data.alerts.note}}
 Some components of the virtual machine like the amount of memory and the number of CPUs will be configured in the next section.